 Things to do in Algarkirk, Lincolnshire

-The actual village is centered on the extreme western boundary and dominated by it's magnificent Parish Church, dedicated to St. Peter & St. Paul.
+The actual village is centred on the extreme western boundary and dominated by its magnificent Parish Church, dedicated to St. Peter & St. Paul.

 Five of the bells date back to 1662 and the sixth, the treble bell was added in 1936.
 I could go on and on, but the best way to see our church is to come and visit us.

-The old village school was built in the mid 1850's by the last 'Squarson' (a squire cum parson) Rev. Basil Beridge, who was here for 59 years and is buried in the churchyard.
+The old village school was built in the mid-1850s by the last 'Squarson' (a squire cum parson) Rev. Basil Beridge, who was here for 59 years and is buried in the churchyard.